CTRL Course Design Institute

 By the end of the session, participants will be able to:

-• Distinguish the concepts of diversity, inclusion, equity, and justice from each other using the concept of the DIEJ spectrum
+• Distinguish the concepts of diversity, inclusion, equity, and justice from each other using one model of DIEJ

-• Explain how the implementation of UDL strategies can promote student achievement of course learning outcomes
+• Explain how the implementation of Universal Design for Learning strategies can promote student achievement of course learning outcomes

 Description:

 Where should you begin when (re)designing your course?
-In this session, we will introduce evidence-based frameworks for equitable course design, such as Universal Design for Learning and Backwards Design.
+In this session, we will begin to explore evidence-based frameworks for equitable course design, such as Universal Design for Learning.
 Throughout the institute, we will prioritize intentionally accessible course design to help you increase engagement and deepen learning for all students.
 This background will help guide your course (re)design process during the rest of the institute.

 Learning Outcomes: